Interpretable Deep Representation Learning from Temporal Multi-view Data: ITM-VAE model

-This operator is superior than other Bayesian shrinkage approaches that will result in small values but not zeros.
-We can use Adam~\cite{Kingma15} for the remaining neural network parameters,~$\theta$ and $\phi$.
-See Alg.\ref{alg:vi} for DLGFA pseudocode.
+This operator is superior than other Bayesian shrinkage approaches \citep{shin17} which typically give small but non-zero valued estimates.
+We use Adam~\citep{Kingma15} for the remaining neural network parameters: $\theta$ and $\phi$.
+See Alg.\ref{alg:vi} for ITM-VAE pseudocode.